Frequently Asked Questions

 Use Pivot profiles to find an internal or external collaborator.
 Update your profile with a CV, publications page and grant information to help others find you as a potential collaborator.
 Pivot Gallery is also available to both internal and external partners and collaborators; take the first step toward ensuring that you can be found using this tool by claiming and updating your profile.

 Another resource made available through K-State Libraries is Scopus, an abstract and citation database of peer-reviewed literature including scientific journals, books, and conference proceedings.

 Development directors in the Office of Research Development, Mary Lou Marino and Joel Anderson and the associate dean for research and graduate programs can also assist with finding appropriate collaborators.

 What is considered to be a "large" or “complex” proposal?

 Large and/or complex proposals involve complex budget structures that may include subawards and/or significant cost sharing, compliance issues, international collaborators, teaming agreements or other complex factors which require increased demands on proposal services.
 To optimize the abilities of the PI, college, and university to manage large proposal preparation and produce a competitive proposal submission, a substantial amount of time is needed to assist faculty teams with proposal development strategy; collection of information, data, and documentation; and various internal and external approvals prior to the submission deadline.

 What services are offered for "large" or “complex” proposals?ERGP and K-State's Office of Research Development (ORD) work together to help faculty succeed in their research, scholarly, and creative activity and discovery efforts.
-Contact either Carole Lovin in ERGP and/or Mary Lou Marino or Joel Anderson, development directors in the Office of Research and Development (ORD).
+Contact ERGP staff and/or Mary Lou Marino or Joel Anderson, development directors in the Office of Research and Development (ORD).
 University proposal services offered include the following:

 How much time should I plan for development of a "large" or "complex" proposal?